Stock up on summer-flowering bulbs

 With their tropical appearance and easy-care requirements, Tigridia flowers are a popular choice for adding a touch of exotic charm to gardens.

-Gladiolus, commonly known as glads, are tall, stately flowering plants that produce striking spikes of colourful blossoms along their stems.
+These tall, stately plants are the supermodels of the garden, strutting their stuff with spikes of colourful blossoms.
+They’re perfect for adding some height and drama to your borders.
 These flowers come in a range of hues, including shades of red, pink, purple, yellow, and white.
 Each tall stem bears multiple blooms.

 Gladiolus bloom in mid to late summer, adding vertical interest to garden borders and floral arrangements.
 With their sword-shaped foliage and impressive flower spikes, gladiolus are a favourite among gardeners looking to add height and vibrant colours to their gardens.